UpdraftFund/.github/profile/README.md

 * funding goal
 * funding token

-[Aura](https://brightid.gitbook.io/aura) players in the Updraft domain create score cards rating drafters on how well they implemented their solution and how effective it was in achieving the parent idea.
-(See Future Features for more about Aura score cards.)

-## Future features
+## Features

-### Report and hide spam

-Ideas and solutions have a "report spam" button.
-If an idea or solution is reported N times it is hidden by default.
-The Updraft team can review hidden ideas and solutions and whitelist them (which will permanently unhide them) if appropriate.
-There should also be a checkbox to "show hidden items."
+Features marked with * are not available at launch, but could be proposed as ideas for improving Updraft.

 ### Search, sort and filter

-Updraft is launching with views for ideas with high interest, new ideas, solutions nearing their deadline, ideas with watched tags, and full-text searches on idea names and descriptions.
+Updraft is launching with views for ideas with high interest, new ideas, solutions nearing their deadline, ideas from followed accounts, ideas with watched tags, and full-text searches on idea names and descriptions.

-#### Future views
+#### Future views*
 * Solutions
   * Solutions using a specific token
   * Solution funding > X

-### Ideas for you
+### Ideas for you*

-Recommendation engine to show ideas similar to ones a user supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y, therefore we will show you Y).
+Recommendation engine to show ideas similar to ones a user supported in the past, or suggest ideas based on cohort analysis (e.g. you supported idea X; people who supported X also supported Y).

-The "Ideas for you" section could feature prominently on the main page.

-### Anti-spam fee set by community
+### Anti-spam fee set by community*

 Set the anti-spam fee amount using a continuous median vote.
 Anyone who is Aura verified as a unique human is eligible to vote.

-### Comments
+### Comments*

 Allow anyone to comment on ideas and solutions.
 This will require moderation.

-### Aura scorecards
+### Aura scorecards*

+[Aura](https://brightid.gitbook.io/aura) players in the Updraft domain create score cards rating drafters on how well they implemented their solution and how effective it was in achieving the parent idea.

 #### Benefits